 Kava comes from the scattered islands of the pacific ocean.
-Although it’s not clear which island the plant first originated, it owes it’s an extensive range to indigenous cultures who set off in search for new lands by boat.
+Although it’s not clear which island the plant first originated, it owes its extensive range to indigenous cultures who set off in search for new lands by boat.
 The explorers often carried samples of kava roots with the goal of beginning new kava plantations when they eventually reached their destination.

 This demonstrates how important the plant was to the indigenous cultures of the pacific islands.